buttermilkgreen/ais_ship_tracker/README.md

 ## 📊 Entity Attributes & Telemetry

-The Add-on creates and updates a single entity: `sensor.last_passing_ship`.
+The add-on creates and updates a single entity: `sensor.last_passing_ship`.
 The main state of this sensor will always be the name of the most recently spotted ship.

 Attached to this entity is a set of attributes extracted directly from the vessel's radio transponder: